You are here:

 In May 1925, the first parade for the Royal Navy Volunteer Reserve (New Zealand) was held in Shed 14 (the potato storage shed) on the Central Wharf, now the Captain Cook wharf.

-In 1926 the now gazetted Lieutenant-Commander Charles Palmer secured the Navy League’s headquarters in Simich’s Building, in what is now the Downtown carpark, as a base for the newly formed unit parades.
+In 1926 Acting Lieutenant-Commander Charles Henry Tarr Palmer secured the Navy League’s headquarters in Simich’s Building, in what is currently the Downtown carpark, as a base for the newly formed unit parades.
 Due to the size, the 120 men of the unit were split into two 60-men parades, held on separate nights during the week.
 This set up would continue until the new headquarters building was opened at St Mary’s Bay.
 Annual parades would be held over at the Devonport Naval Base.

 In November 1927, it was decided to form RNVR divisions in the other main centres.
 At this time the Auckland Division consisted of 36 officers and 175 ratings.
 Acting Lieutenant Commander Palmer was Second in Command of the Auckland Division.
 In May 1927, he took a leave of absence and visited Britain.
 He volunteered at his own expense to visit the RNVR headquarters and training establishments, to investigate methods of training and administration of volunteer reserves.
 This offer was accepted by the Navy Board.

 When he returned to New Zealand, he produced a report for the Navy Board which advocated a training establishment on the waterfront.
-Palmer insisted that he be appointed as second-in-command of the Auckland Division, and a new headquarter be built over the sea.
-The Commodore of the NZ Division of the Royal Navy, advised Palmer that if he could obtain a supplementary grant from the government for a new building, he would authorise the construction and manning of a headquarters.
-Palmer would also be made second in command if he could bring this off.
+Palmer insisted that he be appointed as second-in-command of the Auckland Division, and a new headquarters for the division be built over the sea.
+The Commodore of the NZ Division of the Royal Navy advised Palmer that if he could obtain a supplementary grant from the government for a new building, he would authorise the construction and manning of a headquarters.
+Palmer would also be made second in command if he could successfully achieve this.

 The Auckland Harbour Board offered what was an ideal site for the new headquarters at St Mary’s Bay.
 Palmer with assistance from the local Navy League, hosted Prime Minister J.G.
-Coates and the Defence Minister at the proposed site when they visited Auckland.
+Coates and the Defence Minister at the proposed site during a visit to Auckland.
 Palmer’s persistence and persuasion paid off and he was given a grant of £4,000 to build the headquarters.

-The building was based on plans from the RNVR Division Headquarters at Hove, which Palmer had inspected during his visit to Britain.
-He conferred with the Public Works Department who would carry out the construction.
+The building was based on plans from the RNVR Division Headquarters at Hove, England which Palmer had inspected during his visit to Britain.
+He discussed this with the Public Works Department who would carry out the construction.
 He was assisted by regular officers and senior rates from the NZ Division at Devonport.
-Construction began in 1928, below the ‘Jacob’s Ladder’ and completed in 1929.
+Construction began in 1928, below what is still known today as ‘Jacob’s Ladder’ and it was completed in 1929.
 During this time, the name of the Division was changed from RNR (D) to the Auckland Division of the RNVR (NZ Division).

 On Saturday 1 June,1929 the new headquarters was opened by the Governor-General Sir Charles Fergusson, and the men of the Auckland Division RNVR (NZ Division) marched in and paraded.
 By the 1930’s the base was a centre of a thriving social and sporting life for the reservists, and home to varied training activities.
-It also served as an HQ in 1932, when reservists were used to police the riots in Auckland.
+It also served as the headquarters in 1932, when reservists assisted with policing the Auckland Depression Riot.

 Post-1945

 The immediate priority after the Second World War was to refit the buildings from their wartime use to classrooms for naval training.
-In 1947, Harbour Defence Motor Launches (HDML) were supplied by the War Asset Realisation Board for training purposes.
+In 1947, a Harbour Defence Motor Launch (HDML) was supplied by the War Asset Realisation Board for training purposes.
 The RNZN requested that the HDML be armed with two .50cal machineguns, one 20mm Oerlikon, and depth charges.
 The HDML was commissioned as the Ngapona in October 1950.
-The vessels were duly equipped but the armament was removed in 1955.
-This can cause some confusion between the shore establishment and the HDML sharing the same name.
-It was not until 1967, that the vessel in service was re-named HMNZS Tanmure.
+The vessel was duly equipped but the armament was removed in 1955.
+The shore establishment and the HDML for a period shared the same name, causing some confusion.
+However, in 1967 the vessel in service was re-named HMNZS Tanmure.

 Origin of the name: